parts of the dataframe

 Oh no!
 This is not what we wanted at all!
 Look at all those NAs in the dataframe (table above in image) and the error message (in the R console, below in image).
 What might be going on here?

 The NAs are a clue.
-Look at the data type of the kelp weights.
+Look at the data type of the flight hours.
 They are characters!
 You can’t take the mean of a character!

 Let’s fix the variable type directly in our little pipe chain!